 If you’re using an Android phone, you may want to use a more secure browser than Chrome.
 Chief among them is Tor (Android only), which protects your identity and information by bouncing your activity through a set of relays.
 Other security-minded browsers include Brave (Android and iOS), which is aggressively anti-advertising, and Vivaldi (Android only), which has a number of privacy-enhancing tools.
 If you’ve got an iPhone, Apple controls the security of its Safari browser pretty strictly (although there have been occasional blowups).

 Finally, a search engine like DuckDuckGo won’t store your search history or connect it to your IP address.

 Use a VPN

-In or out of a demonstration, it’s always a good idea to download and set up a VPN on your phone (here’s our detailed guide and here are some recommendations).
+In or out of a demonstration, it’s always a good idea to download and set up a VPN on your phone.
 A VPN hides your activity by encrypting your connection.
-When choosing a VPN, it’s a good idea to look for those that are headquartered outside of the United States and Europe because companies in those countries are required to submit personal data to authorities if requested.
+When choosing a VPN, you may want to look for those that are headquartered outside of the United States and Europe because companies in those countries are required to submit personal data to authorities if requested.
 Also keep in mind that VPNs that charge a subscription fee are usually more trustworthy than free ones.